silky/public_or_perish_talk/bam.md

-This is a picture of a Sage worksheet that Christian Perfect (blogs for the "Aperiodical" website).
+This is a picture of a Sage worksheet that Christian Perfect (blogs for the "Aperiodical" website) put up.
 He was attempting to verify some conclusions drawn by an article about the relationship between salaries and programming languages.
 The details aren't what I want to talk about here - only to observe that this is a document that anyone (on the SageMathCloud) can view, and use to check Christian's